The Fundamentals of Property Investment – Part 1

 ANNUAL PROFIT – gross rent less expenses, as you are not limited to renting your property out as a BTL, where standard expenses will be Mortgage, Insurance, Management, Service Charge & Ground Rent, Voids & Maintenance your expenses will vary.
 With strategies such as HMO (House in Multiple Occupation) and SA (serviced accommodation) your outgoings will be much higher as you will be paying the utility bills and extras such as internet, cleaning, gardening.
 In addition these properties are furnished so you need to consider repairs and replacements.
 This results in your percentage profit from gross rent being much lower than with a standard BTL strategy.

 LEVERAGING (one of they key reasons property is a leader in the investment world) this tool allows you to spread your capital and purchase multiple properties benefitting from the capital appreciation of a larger portfolio!
-The lending will effect both your expenses calculation and your capital invested so both top and bottom of the ROI calculation and once.
+The lending will effect both your expenses calculation and your capital invested so both top and bottom of the ROI calculation.

 Example: purchasing the apartment at £100,000 with a £7,200 gross rent